Sunday, October 2, 2016

 Vendor selling food

-I talked to a woman whose father worked as a caretaker of the plantation many years back.
+I talked to a woman whose father worked as a plantation caretaker many years ago.

 She told me a story about when she was in school and had to write a paper about the plantation.

-Her teacher gave her a D because she said no one could go inside the plantation and look at the papers she did not know that her father knew the owner and had let her do her homework by reading the papers, the owner called the school and she got an A.
+Her teacher gave her a D because she said no one could go inside the plantation to look at the papers.
+She did not know that her father knew the owner and had let her do her homework by reading the papers.
+The owner called the school, and she got an A.

-I walked to the cemetery and looked inside the well and a couple of the outside buildings.
+I walked to the cemetery, looked into the well, and a couple of the outside buildings.

 My Next stop was going to be Spring Park in Tuscumbia.
-I traveled west on Highway 20 to 72 West, turning right onto South Woodmont Drive.
+I traveled west on Highway 20 to Highway 72 West, then turned right onto South Woodmont Drive.

 I parked near Cold Water Book Store, and I walked down the hill to Spring Park.

-I walked around taking pictures of the creek, ducks, swans, geese, vendors, and the people that were in the park.
+I walked around taking pictures of the creek, ducks, swans, geese, vendors, and the people who were in the park.

 Swan, Ducks @Spring Park